SkylineCommunications/dataminer-docs/connector-help/connector_help/DHD_XC2_AES67_RAVENNA.md

 # DHD XC2 AES67 RAVENNA

-This driver monitors the audio-over-IP streams sent and received by the AES67 RAVENNA interface.
+This connector monitors the audio-over-IP streams sent and received by the AES67 RAVENNA interface.

 ## About